-It is used to ensure that the table is levelled properly.
-The spirit level is placed at two perpendicular positions to as certain that it is levelled.
+It is used to ensure that the table is leveled properly.
+The spirit level is placed at two perpendicular positions to ascertain that it is leveled.

 It is either of tubular or circular type.
 Its base is flat so that it can be easily placed on the table.
 The table is leveled if the bubble is at the center.

 It is used for the orientation of the plane table towards the magnetic north.

-A superior quality drawing paper is used that has a minimum effect of humidity of the atmosphere.
+A superior quality drawing paper is used that has a minimum effect on the humidity of the atmosphere.
 Otherwise, the scale is disturbed.

-Fibreglass sheets or paper with a backing of aluminium is used for high precision works.
+Fiberglass sheets or paper with a backing of aluminum are used for high-precision works.

 It is used to provide a horizontal line of sight.
 A horizontal line can be established with the help of a level.
 It is the line perpendicular to the plumb line.

-Telescope, level tube, leveling head, and tripod are the main parts present in every level.
+The telescope, level tube, leveling head, and tripod are the main parts present on every level.

-Temporary adjustments or station adjustments are to be made each time the level is set up include setting up the level, leveling up and elimination of parallax.
+Temporary adjustments of station adjustments are to be made each time the level is set up including setting up the level, leveling up, and eliminating parallax.